 Other discount programs

 In addition to the already discussed App Store Small Business Program and Google Play 15% service fee there are more specific programs like Google Play Media Experience.
 This program encompasses apps like e-books and on-demand streaming music or video services, where the content costs account for the majority of sales.
-For such content-based apps and streaming services commission is fixed to 15%, and 10% starting 2022.
-Please take note that you should enroll in all of these programs according to their rules.
+For such content-based apps and streaming services,the in app purchase commission is fixed to 15%, and 10% starting 2022.
+Yet you need to be mindful that you should enroll in all of these programs according to their rules.

 Taking all this into account, we can say that it is not an easy task to calculate the income even from one single purchase in an application.
-You need to know the parameters of the purchase itself (date, amount, currency, product …), and also the whole context: whether it was a renewal and how many paid subscription days were used, whether the product changed, and in what ways, whether the discount is available to the developer, and how much this discount has been “used up.”
+You need to know the parameters of the purchase itself (date, amount, currency, product …) while also being familiar with the whole context: whether it was a renewal and how many paid subscription days were used, whether the product changed, and in what ways, whether the discount is available to the developer, and how much this discount has been “used up.”

-Furthermore, additional fees of 5-20% are deducted from some purchases, depending on the country of the developer and the buyer (the amount changes from time to time [1] [2] [3]).
+Furthermore, additional fees of 5-20% are deducted from some purchases, depending on the country of the developer and the buyer, and the amount changes from time to time.
 In addition, the dynamics of the exchange rate has an impact for a number of countries: Apple calculates payments at the end of the month at the current exchange rate which could be different from those at the time of purchase; refunds are carried out in the payment currency, which in USD may not be the same amount as during purchase.
-You can find the actual Apple fiscal calendar here.
+To stay informed about tax and fee changes, regularly follow updates from Qonversion and monitor the Apple fiscal calendar for key payment dates.All this talk about in app purchase commissions may seem a bit difficult to comprehend, but luckily it can be passed on to a reliable subscription management partner.
+Our goal is to save your time so that instead of developing a server application on your own and constantly monitoring changes in the rules of the game you can focus on what you do best — building great apps.
+Ping us to learn how we can assist you.